Total Solar Eclipse Over Ohio (Source: Great American Eclipse)

 Akron Art Museum - https://akronartmuseum.org/

-Akron Library (Main Branch, Downtown Akron) - https://www.akronlibrary.org
+Akron-Summit County Public Library (Main Branch, Downtown Akron, and other various branches) - https://www.akronlibrary.org

 Akron Zoo - https://www.akronzoo.org/